Tree-based models

 # 1 examples over 1 have an FHE inference equal to the clear inference

-Similarly, the decision boundaries of the Concrete ML model can be plotted and compared to the results of the classical XGBoost model executed in the clear.
-A 6-bit model is shown in order to illustrate the impact of quantization on classification.
-Similar plots can be found in the Classifier Comparison notebook.
+We can plot and compare the decision boundaries of the Concrete ML model and the classical XGBoost model executed in the clear.
+Here we show a 6-bit model to illustrate the impact of quantization on classification.
+You will find similar plots in the Classifier Comparison notebook.

 Quantization parameters

-This graph above shows that, when using a sufficiently high bit-width, quantization has little impact on the decision boundaries of the Concrete ML FHE decision tree models.
-As quantization is done individually on each input feature, the impact of quantization is strongly reduced.
-This means that FHE tree-based models reach a similar level of accuracy as their floating point equivalents.
-Using 6 bits for quantization means that the Concrete ML model reaches, or exceeds, the floating point accuracy.
-The number of bits for quantization can be adjusted through the n_bits parameter.
+When using a sufficiently high bit-width, quantization has little impact on the decision boundaries of the Concrete ML FHE decision tree model, as quantization is done individually on each input feature.
+It means FHE models can achieve similar accuracy levels as floating point models.
+Using 6 bits for quantization is effective in reaching or even exceeding floating point accuracy.

 The following graph shows that using 5-6 bits of quantization is usually sufficient to reach the performance of a non-quantized XGBoost model on floating point data.
 The metrics plotted are accuracy and F1-score on the spambase data-set.